nathanlogie/neuro_arcade/docs/structure.md

 only requests containing the required features are accepted, otherwise it returns a forbidden response.
 These prevent any security risks that may occur.

-API requests are sent from our React JS client via axios requests (see [backendRequests.js](../neuro_arcade/reactapp/src/backendRequests.js)).
+For making request on the client, the Axios library is used, which streamlines the process of making http requests to the API server.
+API requests are sent from our React JS client via Axios http requests (see [backendRequests.js](../neuro_arcade/reactapp/src/backendRequests.js)).
 Our django server receives this data and does the appropriate actions (see [views.py](../neuro_arcade/na/views.py)).

 [More on the Django API Server]